SEc-123/SCSM-Global-Patent-Certification/SCSM_QA.md

 | ✅ Governance & Certification Transparency | **All alliance governance, certification criteria, licensing terms, and institutional rules are fully transparent and publicly accessible** |
 | ✅ Preferential Policy for Small Developing States | **The alliance offers preferential certification terms and institutional support specifically for small developing countries to ensure fair and inclusive global adoption** |

+**AI-SIA is a decentralized alliance jointly governed by a Structural Controller and a globally representative Expert Committee.
+It includes sovereign states, certified enterprises, and standards bodies — all committed to maintaining structural consistency, enabling semantic investigation, and ensuring interoperability across the global security ecosystem.**
 If you are a government body,Enterprises, platform vendor, or independent developer, **SCSM is not a product—it’s a structural blueprint for future-proof, standardized security investigation.**

 To learn more about certification requirements and how to obtain authorized use, please visit: [SCSM Authorized Use Statement](https://github.com/SEc-123/SCSM-Global-Patent-Certification/blob/main/A.SCSM%20Authorized%20Use%20Statement.md).